ldtalent/mrajab-pymongo-amzn/README.md

 .Clone the repo on your local machine

+Import Scraper.py from our Previous Project (https://github.com/learningdollars/mrajab-amzn-price-tracker/blob/master/scraper.py) and Clone it to your local machine

 .Copy the project files into your Visual studio code project directory.

 .Open the project.